-In EYFS, children have daily Letters & Sounds sessions to develop early reading and phonics skills.
+In EYFS, Y1 and Y2, children have daily phonics sessions to develop early reading and phonics skills.
 Additionally, to support their Communication and Language and Literacy knowledge, skills and understanding, pupils learn through play, speaking and listening activities, teacher modelling, group work and self-direction.
 In Reception, children will experience many aspects of taught literacy alongside continuous provision.